Riley F. Edmunds

 Github

-We derive and implement novel complex-valued layer functions for CNNs, evaluating performance on frequency-domain problems including representation learning on MRI and classification of SAR data.
+We derived and implemented novel complex-valued layer functions for Convolutional Neural Networks, testing performance on frequency-domain problems: representation learning on MRI data and classification of SAR (Radar) data.

 Learning Transferability Metrics Across Tasks